Kneejerk/kjd-woocommerce-search-suggestions/README.md

 ### Getting a Suggestion

 The most important filter to worry about is the `kjdwss-get-suggestion` filter.
-You can pass any string through that filter, and on priority 1, KJDWSS will do a suggestion replacement.
+You can pass any string through that filter, and on priority 10, KJDWSS will do a suggestion replacement.
 It would look something like this:

 ```
 $suggestion = apply_filters('kjdwss-get-suggestion', "Nachos, Bananas, and Tequila!" );
 // depending on YOUR products, you might see: Did you mean: macho banana and tequila
 ```

+Priority 10 allows you to do any replacements before KJDWSS gets a swing at it, but also afterwards.

 ### Setting the Acceptance Threshold